What Is a Purchase Agreement When Buying a House?

 While a purchase agreement provides clarity and certainty, it can also be flexible.
 The agreement can be tailored to meet the specific needs of the buyer and seller.
 For example, if the buyer needs to sell their current home before purchasing the new one, a contingency can be included in the purchase agreement that makes the sale contingent on the successful sale of their current home.

-See also How to Purchase Land and Build a House
+See also How to Privately Mortgage a House

 Similarly, if the seller needs to remain in the home for a certain period after closing, a post-closing occupancy agreement can be included in the purchase agreement.
 This allows the seller to remain in the home for a specified period after closing, while the buyer takes possession of the property.